 For the second six weeks of the program, you'll be placed as an intern in a Boston-area organization or business that matches your interests and experience.
 You should expect to work five days a week for a minimum of 35 hours.
 Most internships are unpaid.

 Communication Internship Opportunities

-Internship placement opportunities are available at television and radio stations; news services; advertising, marketing, and public relations agencies; newspapers; and magazines.
+Internship placement sites in past years have included television and radio stations, news services, newspapers, magazines, and advertising, marketing, and public relations agencies.